May 13, 2019

 On February 20, 2019, during a cold, snow-filled winter day, the rugged staff of Bergeson & Campbell, P.C.
 (B&C®) as well as several hearty senior U.S. Environmental Protection Agency (EPA) officials got together over some steaming cups of coffee and discussed the upcoming fate of the Toxic Substances Control Act (TSCA) during a Bloomberg-hosted, B&C-developed webinar: Chemical Policy Summit Series Part V: Chemical Regulation After the Mid-Terms: What We Can Expect to See...

 On February 19, 2019, the U.S. Environmental Protection Agency (EPA) announced that it was releasing an update to the Toxic Substances Control Act (TSCA) Inventory listing the chemicals that are actively being manufactured, processed and imported in the United States, which is required under amended TSCA.
-Some of the highlights from EPA’s announcement are: Look for our memorandum on this important development tomorrow; it will be posted to our Regulatory Developments...
+Some of the highlights from EPA’s announcement are: A key result of the update is that less than half of the total number of chemicals on the current TSCA Inventory (47...

 February 8, 2019